 A: You should consider what you want to do on the treadmill.
 If your goal is primarily for walking and jogging, then a basic model will be perfect.
-However, if you are looking for something with more advanced functions like incline levels, heart rate monitoring, or a built-in entertainment console, it might not be best suited.
+However, it might not be best suited if you are looking for something with more advanced functions like incline levels, heart rate monitoring, or a built-in entertainment console.

 Which Treadmill Is Best For Home Use?

 A: There is no straightforward answer as different people have different demands.
-For example, many people reckon the NordicTrack C 720 could be considered as one of the best treadmills for home use due to its stable design which makes it very comfortable and less likely that someone would fall off the machine while running/walking (which can happen at other models).
-It also has 20 workout programs including interval training so people won’t get bored easily!
+For example, many people reckon the NordicTrack C 720 could be considered as one of the best treadmills for home use due to its sturdy design, which makes it very comfortable and less likely that someone would fall off the machine while running/walking (which can happen at other models).
+It also has 20 workout programs, including interval training, so that people won’t get bored easily!

 Does size matter?

-A: Yes, a larger treadmill will often cost more but it also offers more space for running.
-You should be careful though as some people find that they are too short to reach the handlebars and so this is something you might want to consider when buying your machine.
+A: Yes, a larger treadmill will often cost more, but it also offers more space for running.
+It would help if you were careful though, as some people find that they are too short of reaching the handlebars and so this is something you might want to consider when buying your machine.

-How often do treadmills need to be maintained and serviced by professional companies that specialize in this type of equipment?
+How often do treadmills need to be maintained and serviced by professional companies specializing in this type of equipment?

-A: The cost of a treadmill is dependent on what features it offers and the size.
-For example, if you are looking for one that has an incline feature then this will increase the price significantly whereas if your budget only allows for something small then it’s possible to find models in this range.
+A: The treadmill’s cost depends on what features it offers and the size.
+For example, if you are looking for an incline feature, this will increase the price significantly, whereas if your budget only allows for something small, then it’s possible to find models in this range.

 We hope this article has provided you with the knowledge and confidence to find a treadmill that best suits your needs.
 Whether you want something for walking, jogging, or running, there is an option out there for everyone’s budget!
 If we helped in any way, please share our blog post on Facebook or Twitter so others can benefit from it as well.